iii-cutting-edge-tech-lab/dc102_DevOps_chatbot/README.md

-# dc102_DevOps_flask_web
+# dc102_project02_PracticingDevOps
-This is the origin version of DevOps project.
+This project was present by AWS DevOps praticing.